Felix Houphouet Boigny Stadium: Incidents

 On March 29, 2009, during the match between Ivory Coast and Malawi, the gateway to an open corner of the stadium gave way before the kick-off of the match.
 A stampede ensued when 19 people were killed by trampling.
 Over 130 were injured as well.

 On January 1, 2013, following a New Year's Eve fireworks display, another stampede took place, in which sixty-one lives were claimed, with upwards of 200 injuries sustained.

 2020 Renovations

-Renovations for the 2023 Africa Cup of Nations are expected to begin in April 2020 and take 16 months.
-The renovation will be performed by Mota-Engil and is expected to include the installation of a complete roof and an increase in capacity.
+Renovations for the 2023 Africa Cup of Nations began in April 2020 and concluded in 2023.
+The renovation was performed by Mota-Engil and included the installation of a complete roof and an increase in capacity to 33,000 seats.

+On 15 October 2023, The newly renovated stadium hosted an international friendly between host Ivory Coast and Morocco, which ended 1-1.
+The re-opening of the venue was attended by some of the senior government officials, the Local Organising Committee Vice-Chairman and FIF President Idriss Yacine Diallo and CAF officials.

+2023 Africa Cup of Nations

+The stadium is one of the venues for the 2023 Africa Cup of Nations.

+The following matches are being played at the stadium: